ktustanowski/DurationReporter/README.md

 Have you ever wanted to know how long:
 * does it take for you app to finish initial configuration
 * user has to wait after tapping play to actually see the video
-* your view controller is `doing stuff` before user can see it
+* your view controller is doing stuff before user can see it

-Measuring how long does it take for a function to **do stuff** is easy.
+Measuring how long does it take for a function to *do stuff* is easy.
 Measuring duration of whole **flows** in the application is much more complex.
 Especially if it has to work across different components and screens.

 Take a look at this console log.
-It this looks useful to you keep reading.
-I will show you how 🚀 & easy you can get similar reports.
+If this looks useful to you keep reading.
+You will see how easy you can generate similar reports with **DurationReporter**.
 ```
 🚀 Application Start - 3207ms
 1. Loading 1006ms 31.37%